What is a sponsored post?

 Since the information about whether a post is sponsored or not is part of the private Facebook Insights metrics and cannot be accessed publicly, we use a machine learning based approach that can find out if a certain post is sponsored or not without the need for admin rights.
 Our current accuracy rate is 94%, however this accuracy is always changing when the machine learning model is updated.

-Our machine learning uses a special algorithm that was designed by our engineers called supported vector machine.
+Our machine learning is based on an algorithm using a support vector machine underneath.
 It is not a static algorithm, yet we are regularly training the system with paid posts so that it can learn how to classify new content.
 It then analyzes the sponsored posts and how many reactions, comments, shares etc. it has to find a pattern relating these figures to whether the corresponding post has been sponsored or not.
 Our machine then computes a likelihood if the post within the public level is sponsored or not.

 In the Own Post table below you can see the column ‘Sponsored?’ with either not yet tagged, highly unlikely or highly likely.
 The colours red and green also provide a visual and easy way to determine if likely to be sponsored or not.